onqtam/headjack/docs/why/100_1k_10k_words.md

     more specifically X
     only against X, and only unless they adopt this inevitability - they could actually be the single biggest adopter of this architecture and cement themselves as N1
-    Unless he pivots and adopts the future of identity and content addressing as an open protocol Algorithms to Organize by
+    Unless he pivots and adopts the future of identity and content addressing as an open protocol
+    > "I think most of the important stuff on the Internet has been built.
+There will be continued innovation, for sure, but the great problems of the Internet have essentially been solved." - [Elon Musk](https://www.azquotes.com/quote/210157)
+    !!
+NOT REALLY - identity
+    This is as wrong as Paul Krugman was on the internet - the first 30 years of the net pale in comparison to what the global brain will be like
+Algorithms to Organize by
 Revolution Cookbook
 Integrated "Why"